 Rental property owners have many responsibilities when it comes to managing their property.

-In this post, we’ll cover 10 of the most common mistakes that first-time investors make so you can avoid them.
+In this post, we’ll cover 10 of the most common mistakes that landlords make so you can try to avoid them.

 1. Foregoing background checks